-Students receive notification of their academic performance through the Associate Dean for Academic Affairs at the end of each academic block.
-Students with academic difficulties are contacted immediately by the Associate Dean for Academic Affairs, the Assistant Dean for Academic Affairs, and/or the Associate Dean for Admissions and Student Affairs to discuss mechanisms for resolving these difficulties.
+Students receive notification of their academic performance through the Associate Dean for Oral Healthcare Education at the end of each academic block.
+Students with academic difficulties are contacted immediately by the Associate Dean of Oral Healthcare Education, the Assistant Dean of Oral Healthcare Education, and/or the Associate Dean for Admissions and Student Affairs to discuss mechanisms for resolving these difficulties.